bradnerc/1800_BBY23/README.md

 This browser based web application to ...
 * Hi my name is Daniel.
 I'm excited about this project becuase I get to learn how to use GitHub.
 * Hello my name is Bradner.

+* Welcome to the wonderful world of Adrien Del Prado.
+* My github became dynamiteroll because I can't think of a cool username based off my name.

 ## Technologies
 Technologies used for this project: